PROC TTEST for comparing means

-The Student’s t-test is the most commonly used statistical test for comparing two means or for comparing an observed mean with a known value.
-If more than two groups are two be compared, an analysis of variance (ANOVA) is used to compare means across groups.
+The student’s TTest is the most used statistical test for comparing two means or an observed mean with a known value.
+When comparing the means of more than two groups, an analysis of variance (ANOVA) is performed.

 The following options can appear in the PROC TTEST statement:

-DATA= SAS-data-set specifies the name of the SAS data set for the procedure to use.
+- DATA= SAS-data-set specifies the name of the SAS data set for the procedure.

 The following statements are available in PROC TTEST:

-CLASS statement is used to give the name of the classification or grouping variable that must accompany the PROC TTEST statement for two independent sample cases.
+The CLASS statement is used to give the classification or grouping variable name that must accompany the PROC TTEST statement for two independent sample cases.

-If the CLASS statement is used without the VAR statement all the numeric variables in the input data set excluding those appearing in the CLASS, BY, FREQ or weight statement.
-The CLASS variable should only have two levels and these can be either numeric or character variables.
+Suppose the CLASS statement is used without the VAR statement, all the numeric variables in the input data set excluding those appearing in the CLASS, BY, FREQ, or weight statement.
+The CLASS variable should only have two levels, which can be numeric or character variables.

 PAIRED PairLists ;